PyChina/weekly/content/Issue/issue-369.md

 - [Black: 不妥协的Python代码格式化程序](https://pycoders.com/link/1629/web)
     + HACKER NEWS

-“I often dislike autoformatter output too, but then I remember that while no-one likes what the autoformatter does to their code, everyone likes what the autoformatter does to their coworkers’ code, and then I chill out about it.
-Having a standard is more important than the standard being excellent.”
+"I often dislike autoformatter output too, but then I remember that while no-one likes what the autoformatter does to their code, everyone likes what the autoformatter does to their coworkers' code, and then I chill out about it.
+Having a standard is more important than the standard being excellent."

 (`是也乎:`